OtpChatBot/Ybot/README.md

   * ip - Ybot external ip
   * hacker_help - Ybot search in stackoverflow.

-This is Ybot's core plugins.
-Other plugins you can find at [ybot-contrib](https://github.com/0xAX/ybot-contrib)
+These are Ybot's core plugins.
+You can find other plugins at [ybot-contrib](https://github.com/0xAX/ybot-contrib)

 Contribute
 ============

-Ybot - is open source project under Erlang public license (see LICENSE file).
+Ybot is an open source project under the Erlang public license (see LICENSE file).
 Issues, questions and patches are welcome.

-If you're hacking Ybot core, please, before pull request, pull and merge Ybot master, for avoiding further conflicts.
+If you're hacking Ybot core, please, before sending your pull request, pull and merge Ybot master to avoid conflicts.

   * Fork main ybot repository (https://github.com/0xAX/Ybot).
   * Make your changes in your clone of ybot.